 Twisting is the traditional retightening method.
 You twist new growth back into the established loc using your fingers or a tool.
 This method allows more control over tension and is ideal for clients with sensitive scalps.
 It takes longer than interlocking but offers superior precision.

 Retightening is the foundation of a profitable loctician business.
 Clients come back every six to eight weeks, creating predictable recurring income.
-Price your retightening appropriately — typically $85 to $175 per session depending on your location and experience.
-Offer package deals to encourage consistent clients.
-For more on pricing, see our guide on microlocs cost in Orlando.
+Price your retightening appropriately — typically $150 to $300 per session depending on your location and experience.
+For more on maintenance, read the complete microlocs maintenance guide.
 Ready to master retightening?
 Book a consultation to discuss advanced training.